 The Bantu expansion has been challenging to pin down to a specific line of thought or theory.
 There are two theories of Bantu expansion.
 One line of thinking claimed that a large group of the Bantus came out of a region from Cameroon and Nigeria heading eastward and after that split into two groups; one group led eastward and the other southward.
 This claim depicts the significant influence of the Bantus in the East and Central Africa.
 The second line of thought is that the expansion is caused by a single origin of the migration taking its root from Central Africa.

 Clearly stated, the Bantu expansion depicts an influx of migrants of the substantive Bantu language speakers, who unabatedly spread from a source around West Africa to Central Africa by traversing the expanse of the sub-Sahara region of Africa.
 It is believed that the proto-Bantu speaking group displaced and sometimes integrated with inhabitants of the place.
-This might have included hunter-gatherers, fishers, and pastoralists.
+These inhabitants they encountered might have included hunter-gatherers, fishers, and pastoralists.
 Language or linguistic influence across the path of Bantu migration is a clear pointer to this; the linguistic influence is traceable to the Cameroon and Nigeria which were the cultural origin of the original proto-Bantus.
 Though it is not clear the true and actual path of the Bantu expansion wave, efforts are still being made by archeology, linguistics, genetics, and history experts to establish the real facts.
 However, it is undeniable that there was a wave of Bantu migration from their cultural origin which eventually finds itself in across some regions of Africa.

 The expansion according to linguistics explanations, the Bantu expansion were in three waves.
 The first and second waves occurred between 3500 BCE and 2000 BC.
 In the first wave, the Boans, ancestral Nyali and Nyong-Lomami migrated along rivers.
 In the second wave the Sangha-Nzadi migrated along rivers.
 The last wave was around 2,000 BCE to 1,000 BCE, approximately about 4,000 and 3,000 years ago.
 In this last wave, the Sangha-Nadi moved inwards away from rivers inland.